Deploy Resume Parsing with Streamlit

 5. Balloons animate on the screen, and the structured JSON dictionary is rendered cleanly on the page.

-While this app runs perfectly on your local machine using Ollama, deploying it to a public cloud (like AWS, Render, or Streamlit Community Cloud) requires a few adjustments:
+Deploying it to a public cloud (like AWS, Render, or Streamlit Community Cloud) needs a few changes:

-1. Local vs. Cloud LLMs: Ollama runs locally on your machine.
-If you deploy this Streamlit app to the cloud, you must either deploy Ollama to a cloud server (which requires expensive GPU instances) or change the model in scripts/llm.py to a managed API like OpenAI (ChatOpenAI), Anthropic (ChatAnthropic), or AWS Bedrock.
+1. Local vs. cloud LLMs: Ollama runs on our own machine.
+To deploy in the cloud, we have two choices.
+We can run Ollama on a cloud server, which needs a costly GPU.
+Or we can point scripts/llm.py at a managed API like OpenAI (ChatOpenAI), Anthropic (ChatAnthropic), or AWS Bedrock.

 What You Built

-In this final lesson, you completed the full journey from raw data to a production-ready application:
+In this final lesson, we completed the full journey from raw data to a working application:

-• You designed a modular LLM architecture, separating backend LangChain logic (llm.py) from frontend UI logic (app.py).
+• We kept the backend LangChain logic (llm.py) separate from the frontend UI logic (app.py).

-• You deployed a working Streamlit app that parses unstructured resumes into structured, machine-readable JSON in real time.
+• We built a working Streamlit app.
+It turns messy resumes into clean JSON in real time.

 Found this useful?
 Keep building with me.